Dermatologist Dr. Cynthia Bailey answers your dandruff questions.

 In the fall I wrote 2 blog posts with detailed instructions for scalp dandruff.
 The first outlines my maintenance care with medicated shampoos, the second outlines the interventional care:

-To summarize my advice for the treatment of scalp dandruff:
+5 important tips for the treatment of scalp seborrheic dermatitis:

-- I recommend a person get 3 different medicated shampoos, with 3 different ingredients and rotate them (my favorites in the drug store are Nizoril, DHS Zinc and DHS Sal).
+- I recommend a person get 3 different medicated shampoos, with 3 different ingredients and rotate them (my favorites in the drug store are Nizoril, Foaming Zinc, and DHS Sal).
 The shampoos should be used as I describe in the first post.
 Ideally the medicated shampoos should be used every day until the dandruff is controlled.
 Use a scalp scrubber to help lift off scale.

 - In addition, interventional care needs to be done using treatments that remove the scalp scale quickly.
 This means using either the mineral oil or the P&S liquid (or alternate both) scalp treatments that I outlined in the second post as often as possible until the scalp scale is gone.

 - I also recommend using a topical cortisone product like Scalpicin with Hydrocortisone twice a day to the active areas until they clear up.
 It's also possible to ask your doctor for a stronger prescription cortisone product.